Did you receive feedback in the last seven days?

 Most of us do feedback silently.
 Here’s what I mean:

-But, I rarely say it.
+But I rarely say it.
 The words and engagement in my brain don’t move to my mouth.
 I pass them in the hallway or exchange an email or phone call.
-I hang up or move on thinking I really love that person or am glad she is on my team.
-But, I don’t say it.
+I hang up or move on, thinking I really love that person or am glad they are on my team.
+But I don’t say it.

 But, teams, families, organizations that thrive overcome that tendency.
 The ones that do great things overcome the “normal” tendency to keep feedback to themselves and find a way to bring it to the forefront.

 They verbalize the good things.
 They write them.
-They speak them.
+They speak to them.
 They reinforce them regularly.

-You have confidence to learn more and try more.
+You have the confidence to learn more and try more.